✦ Let's build something with AI

 Day two is where short experiments become directable longer pieces: sound that sells, shots that cut together, and faces that perform.

-How the work flows
+How Day 2 flows

 Voice, ambience, and dialogue that match the picture.